 In laboratory data, creatinine was normal and urine culture was negative.
 The liver function test and complete blood count haven’t any abnormality.
 Pelvic MRI showed 15 cm × 15 cm. mass in pelvis, vulva region, and spinal skeletal metastasis (Figure 2).
 There were multiple lung metastases on the chest x-ray, as well.
 The pathology report showed a malignant round cell tumor with monomorphic cells with cortical pubic bone destruction.
 Immunohistochemistry (IHC) study showed tumor cells displayed CD99, NIKX2 in all cells and proliferative capacity of KI-67 in 40% of tumor cells, but negative staining with desmin, myogenin, CD56, CK, EMA, synaptophysin, chromogranin, and leukocyte common antigen.
 Thus ES/PNET has been concluded.
 In Bone marrow aspiration and biopsy, a small round cell tumor was observed, as well.

 Then, the patient underwent chemotherapy with a VAC regimen (Vincristine, doxorubicin, and cyclophosphamide).
-Urinary retention occurred during one of chemotherapy courses.
-Ultrasound examination showed 600 cc of urine in the bladder.
-Urologic consult is done.
+Urinary retention occurred during one of the chemotherapy courses.
+Ultrasound examination showed 600 ccs of urine in the bladder.
+A urologic consult is done.
 Since the anatomy of the pubis and vulva is distorted, the meatus couldn’t find, so the blind catheterization was done using a 14 Fr foley catheter.
 Unfortunately, this catheter came into the vagina.
-So, without removing this one, the second 14 Fr foley catheter inserted above the first catheter and it was successfully guided into the urinary bladder (Figure 2).
+So, without removing this one, the second 14 Fr foley catheter was inserted above the first catheter and it was successfully guided into the urinary bladder (Figure 2).

-The patient was discharged with the good general condition.
-After four monthsduring the first months of the COVID-19 pandemic, the patient came to the emergency ward with respiratory distress and low serum oxygen saturation level.
+The patient was discharged with good general condition.
+After four months during the first months of the COVID-19 pandemic, the patient came to the emergency ward with respiratory distress and low serum oxygen saturation level.
 She was admitted and underwent a lung computed tomographic (CT) scan, in which a bronchopneumonia pattern was reported.
-COVID-19 was considered for a primary diagnosis, however, she, unfortunately, expired before COVID-19 polymerase chain reaction test.
+COVID-19 was considered for a primary diagnosis, however, she, unfortunately, expired before the COVID-19 polymerase chain reaction test.